JSiegel0516/ICharm.AI-Project/README.md

    docker exec -it icharm-db psql -U icharm_user -d icharm to go into a psql terminal.
    Once in psql terminal, run:
+   \dt
-   SELECT \* FROM chat_messages ORDER BY created_at DESC LIMIT 10;
+   SELECT \* FROM metadata;
-   to if database successfully initialized
+   to if database tables are successfully initialized and metadata is seeded

 5. Update/confirm the `POSTGRES_URL` values in `.env.local` match the credentials you used in step 1.
 The defaults match the connection string shown above.